Hallucination, Monofacts, and Miscalibration: An Empirical Investigation: Supervised Fine-tuning Results

 A key question remains: how do we decide on the magnitude and size of the injections?
-Fig.~\ref{fig:sft_barchart_gamma} in the Appendix surveys a few upweighting configurations, formed by crossing three sample shares (5,15,30\%) with three duplication factors (1,5,10), under progressively higher monofact rates (15.5, 27.6, 31.4\%).
-Collectively, these results show that small, highly duplicated subsets are the most data‑efficient remedy when hallucination is severe, and sizable interventions could deliver diminishing returns on models with already low hallucination rates.
+Fig. S2 in SI Appendix surveys a few upweighting configurations, formed by crossing three sample shares (5,15,30\%) with three duplication multipliers (1,5,10), under progressively higher monofact rates (15.5, 27.6, 31.4\%).

+To translate our empirical findings into actionable recommendations, we conducted two complementary analyses of upweighting configurations across varying monofact rates and computational budgets.
+First, a marginal utility analysis weights trade-offs between hallucination reduction, miscalibration increase, and computational cost according to different deployment priorities (e.g., hallucination-focused versus cost-conscious applications).

+Across multiple scenarios, training data sampled with Pareto shape parameter $\gamma = 1.5$ (corresponding to ~27\% monofact rate) emerges as a robust choice, providing hallucination reduction (up to 38\%) with moderate miscalibration increases (up to 17\%) at 1.5$\times$ baseline computational cost.
+We also find that upweighting 15\% of training examples with 5$\times$ duplication during the final training stage offers the best cost-benefit ratio.
+For practitioners willing to accept higher computational costs, $\gamma = 2.0$ configurations on the Pareto frontier achieve hallucination reductions up to 62\% at 2.5$\times$ baseline cost.